Team Morale: Before & During COVID

 While some experts asked in the first half of 2020 what reimagining the work-life balance would look like after the pandemic, many Americans are now realizing that “after” may never really come.
 Instead, some major corporations (including Facebook, Twitter, and Square) have made the option of permanently working from home available to its workers.

-Considering that the “new normal” has effectively become normal-normal as 2020 draws to a close, the question of how employees are coping with the pandemic and its effect on team morale is even more important.
-Read on to explore how team morale has changed in 2020, how businesses are coping with these shifts, how morale is impacting workplace productivity, and whether going back to the office has helped or hindered employees’ moods.
+Considering that the “new normal” has effectively become normal-normal, the question of how employees are coping with the pandemic and its effect on team morale is even more important.
+Read on to explore how team morale changed in the last year, how businesses are coping with these shifts, how morale is impacting workplace productivity, and whether going back to the office has helped or hindered employees’ moods.

 Bridging the Digital Gap